ISC-Project-Phoenix/design/software/embed/Interface-ECU.md

 ## Inputs
 - **UART from PC** - Over the virtual COM port on the usb
 - **CAN** - Messages from CAN
+- **Estop Tap** - Pin that is set high when estop is not enabled, and pulled low when the kart is killed.

 ## Outputs
 - **UART to PC** - Sends select CAN messages to the PC.
 Currently these are all perception